cesca95/TeleoperatedGroundRobot/README SLAM+Unity.md

 In order to install IAI Kinect2 libraries follow the README's instructions [here](https://github.com/code-iai/iai_kinect2)

-In order to insall the rosbridge_suite use the command below:
+In order to install the rosbridge_suite use the command below:
 ```
 sudo apt-get install ros-kinetic-rosbridge-suite
 ```